hundredyearfarms/Hundred-Year-Farms/README.md

 **BIM (Building Information Management)**

 Building Information Management (BIM) tools are being used for design of out-buildings (greenhouses, sheds, workshop, garage, ...).
 These use sloped-roof buildings that can be combined to form larger buildings if needed.
-For example, a tool for quickly converting a simple mark-down text document to a model suitable for visualization and costing (but not construction) is illustrated below.
+For example, one of the tools we use can quickly convert a simple mark-down text document to a model suitable for visualization and costing (but not construction) as illustrated below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">
 </p>

 The main goal of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) using a 3D file system.
 This makes large collections of data easier to store, find, and analize when compared to using conventional 2D folder arrangements.
-The use of BIM in this manner is now possible due to industry expanding the underlying BIM file system from buildings to include ([infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/)).
+The use of BIM in this manner is possible due to industry expanding the underlying BIM file system from buildings to include ([infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/)) which is applicable to agroforestry.
 The IFC5 standard should be especially useful in regions where it is used by local government for the surrounding public works (roads, drainage, other infrastructure).

-This ability to record and then visually manage large amounts of agroforestry data over decades, using an open standard, and in a way that can transition to the next generation should prove useful as we work with consultants or with researchers modelling carbon-negative agroforestry systems.
-This git repository will hold the workflow and associated FreeCAD/Blender models.
+This ability to record and then visually manage large amounts of agroforestry data over decades, using an open standard, and in a way that can transition to the next generation, should prove useful as we work with consultants or with researchers modelling carbon-negative agroforestry systems.
+This git repository will hold the workflow and associated FreeCAD/Blender models as they develop.

 **Carbon negative cogeneration of heat, power, and treated water**

-Small farm agroforestry produces waste biomass that, through gassification, can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
+Small farm agroforestry produces waste biomass that must be managed.
+Through gassification this waste can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing the long-term design objectives for our application is shown below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/biogassifier2021-02-12.png" alt="Farm plan co-gen" width="400">
 </p>

-The technologies for converting waste biomass to energy and products have received strong research and development support from governments where climate change is a priority.
-This is because the technology is one of the very few that integrates with the natural environment, can realistically become carbon-negative, deployed at scale, and potentially provide all utility services in a sustainable manner.
-A good summary of the research done in this area is provided by this [Energy and Environmental Science Article](https://pubs.rsc.org/en/content/articlepdf/2016/ee/c6ee00935b) from the Royal Society of Chemistry, with practical examples listed below.
+The technologies for using waste farm biomass to provide utility services have received strong research and development support from governments where climate change is a priority.
+This is because the technology is one of the very few that integrates with the natural environment, can realistically become carbon-negative, be deployed at scale, and potentially provide all utility services in a sustainable manner.
+A good summary of the technology is provided by this [Energy and Environmental Science Article](https://pubs.rsc.org/en/content/articlepdf/2016/ee/c6ee00935b) from the Royal Society of Chemistry, with practical examples of use listed below.

 - [Agroforestry for Biomass Production - Benefiting Canadians](https://www.aftaweb.org/latest-newsletter/temporate-agroforester/97-2008-vol-17/april-no-1/74-agroforestry-for-biomass-production-benefiting-canadians.html)
 - [Practical example - heat and electricity at Scotston Farm](https://www.youtube.com/watch?v=i9xmWJ4hAGs)